 Shanghai Coking and Chemical Corporation is located in the Wujing chemical industry area near Huangpu River, Southwest of Shanghai.
 Coking is a process that allows coal to be burned, turning to coke.
 Coke, when combined with iron ore makes steel.

-The pollution caused by coking coal placed seven Chinese cities in the World Health Organizations (WHO) 1998 list of top ten most polluted cities in the world.
-To reduce pollution China has legislated to destroy the coking plants in Shanghai and build new factories closer to the steel production, north of Shanghai.
+The pollution caused by coking coal placed seven Chinese cities in the World Health Organization (WHO) 1998 list of the top ten most polluted cities in the world.
+To reduce pollution China has legislated to destroy the coking plants in Shanghai and build new factories closer to steel production, north of Shanghai.

 The gas would be piped in from Western China.
 Chinas strategic thinking is that they would have a secured natural gas supply and a reduction in toxins from coking plants that make steel.

 According to the U.S. Department of Energy, in July 2002, construction began on the $18 billion West-East Pipeline (WEP) project, which will bring natural gas from the Tarim Basin in the Xinjiang zizhiqu area 4,200 kilometers to Shanghai.
 The line consists of two sections: the 1,458-kilometer east section links Shanghai with Jingbian, where gas from the Ordos basin will be piped into the pipeline, and the 2,432-kilometer west section, which will connect Jingbian with Lunnan in the Tarim Basin.
 PetroChina plans to complete the east segment in 2004 and the west segment in 2005.

 Another major pipeline under construction is a 4,000-kilometer pipeline to transport offshore natural gas production from Hainan Island to supply Guangdong, Fujian and Zhejiang Sheng and Shanghai city.
 Construction of the pipeline could take as long as 15 years; the pipeline will transport gas, and will most likely lead to a significant increase of recoverable reserves within a decade.